FeatureBaseDB/www/content/blog/writing-a-client-library.md

 ### Introduction

-Pilosa server has a nice HTTP API which makes interaction with it a breeze.
-Essentially, a request with one or more PQL (Pilosa Query Language) queries is sent to the Pilosa server and one or more results are returned.
+The Pilosa server has a nice HTTP API which makes interaction with it a breeze.
+Essentially, a request with one or more [PQL (Pilosa Query Language)](https://www.pilosa.com/docs/latest/query-language/) queries is sent to the Pilosa server and one or more results are returned.
 A Pilosa client library makes it easier and less error prone to encode requests and decode responses.

 [Lua](https://www.lua.org) is an embeddable scripting language which is very prevalent among game programmers due to its expressiveness, simplicity and ease of interoperability with C and C++.
 It is also supported by Nginx.

 In this article, we are going to write a Pilosa client library in Lua.
-Although it won't have all of the features of official client libraries, hopefully we are going to cover the fundamentals and have a base to improve upon.
+Although our sample library won't have all of the features of official client libraries, we will cover the fundamentals and have a base to improve upon.
 Even if you are not interested in creating a client library, you may find it useful to explore the sample client.

 Before delving into client library design, let's have a quick glance at the current official libraries for Pilosa.